January Horoscope: Your Weekly Tarot Reading For January 16 – January 22

 Leos will achieve their goals and meet their targets this week.
 It’s a good week professionally.
 It is advised that you be careful with your finances this week.
 Businessmen should refrain from making any financial commitments.
 Misunderstandings of the past will clear, and you will bond well with your siblings.
 Be open and clear in terms of communication with your partner.
 Children will be a source of joy this week.
 Keep a watch on your food intake.
 Do not overindulge.

 This week, you will see some improvement in your career.
 Misunderstandings at the workplace will get resolved.
-Try not to indulge in back biting at the work place, keep all communications direct and clear.
+Try not to indulge in backbiting at the workplace, and keep all communications direct and clear.
 Try to be efficient and meet your deadlines.
 Some financial gains are indicated this week.
-Family will be supportive, but you need to really control your tongue and avoid saying hurtful things this week.
-A strife indicated with your partner this week, try, and avoid any kind of confrontation.
+The family will be supportive, but you need to really control your tongue and avoid saying hurtful things this week.
+Disagreements might happen with your partner this week, try, and avoid any kind of confrontation.
 Your mental state might not be good this week.

 This week will be particularly good for Piscean natives.
 You will be a source of inspiration at the workplace, and there is a possibility of being rewarded this week.
 Finances will be good but you need to be careful about expenses and pilferage.
 It is not the best week in terms of family.
 They might feel upset.
 It is a good week to propose and tie the knot.
 Joint pains and dry eyes might bother you this week.
 Thus, try to sleep well and exercise.
 Keep yourself well hydrated.